Kimia Rigi; Mansooreh Shahriari Ahmadi,; Parisa Tajali; Parvaneh Ghodsi,

 Abstract

-The present study was conducted with the aim of the effectiveness of emotional recognition intervention on emotional self-regulation and empathy of children with oppositional defiant disorder.
-It was a semi-experimental research project of pre-test-post-test and follow-up type with a control group and ...
+The main objective of the present study was to investigate the effectiveness of an emotional recognition intervention on the emotional self-regulation and empathy of children diagnosed with Oppositional Defiant Disorder (ODD).
+The study employed a semi-experimental research design, consisting ...

 Read More